-Production planning and control is a predetermined process that plans, manages and controls the allocation of human resource, raw material, and machinery to achieve maximum efficiency.
+Production planning and control is a predetermined process that plans, manages, and controls the allocation of human resources, raw material, and machinery to achieve maximum efficiency.

 Production planning is a sequence of steps that empower manufacturers to work smarter and optimize their production process in the best possible manner.
 This helps manufacturers work smarter by efficiently managing internal resources to meet customer demand.